From market fresh produce to some of the world's most innovative fine dining, foodies have plenty to keep their palates busy in Australia.

 The inner-city Melbourne neighbourhood of Carlton has a rich history of Italian immigration.
 It's in Carlton, in fact, that Australia's love affair with coffee began percolating, when first generation Italian-Australians moved here many decades ago.

-Today, the area known as Little Italy plays host to a flourishing hub of excellent Italian-Australian restaurants, and the best of the best is arguably 400 Gradi.
+Today, the area known as Little Italy plays host to a flourishing hub of excellent Italian-Australian restaurants.
+One of the best Italian joints is arguably 400 Gradi, found in several locations across Melbourne.

 "It's in Carlton, in fact, that Australia's love affair with coffee began percolating."